kfish/makemore-cpp-2023/README.md

 $ sudo apt install python3 python3-dev python3-matplotlib
 ```

+> [!NOTE]
-Note that Python will only be used for visualization: the core neural net training and
+> Python will only be used for visualization: the core neural net training and
-sampling is all implemented in C++.
+> sampling is all implemented in C++.

 ### Bigram Frequencies